ajollymarlier/Price-Calculator-Web-App/README.md

 $ npm test
 ```

 The test case will be run and you will see your results shortly.
+If the terminal prompts you to select a test case before running, input 'a' and press enter to test all cases.